jqhoogland/rationalia-starter/README.md

 ## Motivation

 LessWrong and its compatriots have accumulated a lot of content over the years.
 This is daunting for newcomers.
-Sure you can grind through [The Sequences](https://www.lesswrong.com/rationality), but it's going to take more work to actually keep the information in long-term memory.
+Simply reading through [The Sequences](https://www.lesswrong.com/rationality) is great, but really internalizing the knowledge & putting it to work will require extra effort.

 In particular, the aim of this repository is: